walder/Skynet-IADS/README.md

 You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Site
-Skynet can handle 0-n Sam Sites, it will try and keep emissions to a minimum, therefore SAM sites will be turned on only if a target is in range.
+Skynet can handle 0-n SAM sites, it will try and keep emissions to a minimum, therefore SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placement of radar and launcher units as in real life.

 ##  Early Warning Radar
 Skynet can handle 0-n EW Radars.
 For detection of a target the DCS radar detection logic is used.
-You can use any type of radar for EW in Skynet.
-Some modern SAM units have longer range radars then the EW Radars, eg S300 vs EWR 55G6.
+You can use any type of radar for an EW role in Skynet.
+Some modern SAM radars have a greater detection range than older EW Radars, e.g. the S-300PS 64H6E (160 km) vs EWR 55G6 (120 km).

 Nice to know:
 Terrain elevation around a EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.